dunglas/frankenphp/testdata/k6/load-tests.md

 ## Running Load tests

-To run load tests with k6 you need to have docker installed
+To run load tests with k6 you need to have docker and bash installed.
 Go the root of this repository and run:

 ```sh